jmwang0117/hugo-academic/content/authors/admin/_index.md

 email: jmwang0117@163.com
 superuser: true
 highlight_name: true

+# Organizational groups that you belong to (for People widget)
+#   Set this to `[]` or comment out if you are not using People widget.
+user_groups:
+- Researchers

 ---
 **Junming Wang** is currently an M.Phil. student in Computer Science at the [University of Hong Kong (HKU)](https://www.hku.hk/).
 He is a member of the **HKU Systems Software Lab** in the Department of Computer Science, advised by [Prof. Heming Cui](https://i.cs.hku.hk/~heming/).
 Junming Wang received his B.Eng degree with first class honors from Lanzhou Jiaotong University (LZJTU), China in 2022.</br>